Gascony, France - 3 or 5 nights

 *All excursions (and pocket money for the market trip)

-Airfare, travel to the cooking school, personal expenses, wine/beverages other than provided at the school are not included.
+Airfare, transfers/travel to/from the cooking school, personal expenses, wine/beverages other than provided at the school are not included.

 For further inquiries or to register, click here.